 When you contact our Customer Service, written communications between you and the Service staff and notes on each transaction are stored so that you can always have a smooth Customer Service experience when the transaction is resumed by other Service staff.

 You can also use the ‘Login with Facebook’ feature to create your profile.
 When choosing this feature, you transmit your username on the social network at www.facebook.com (‘Facebook’), your email address with which you registered on Facebook, as well as your gender, first name and your profile picture.
 Your first name and profile picture are used to suggest a profile name and profile picture in our Service, you can reject or change both during the sign-up process.
+Please be aware: If you sign up to use the service, a strictly designated account will be created with our service provider Thinkific so that you may use our learning platform / academy feature.
+More information about Thinkific can be found in Section 4.

 We process your data exclusively for the following defined